 Hamilton Child Care Centre is a non-profit, community based long day care centre operating within a beautiful, converted federation house.
-The centre is open Monday to Friday from 7.30am to 5.30pm and is closed for all public holidays and a closedown period over Christmas and New Year.
+The centre is open Monday to Friday from 7.30am to 5.30pm.
+We are closed for all public holidays and a shut down period over Christmas and New Years.

 Our vision is to be leaders in creating confident and resilient children within a learning community.
 Our mission is to encourage children to pursue learning together, in an engaging and nurturing environment, supported by dedicated and caring educators.